-Before the Beginning…
+Before The Beginning…

 During the First World War, roughly around 1917, the Boy Scouts were led by Mr. Con O’Daly of the Entwistle School.
-This group of scouts ran until 1919, when O’Daly left the area.

 During the start of the depression, money was scarce in all parts of the country, and the lumber for the Scout Hall was bought on credit from the M.D.
 Muttart Building Supply Co. in Edmonton.